erik73/hassio-addons/tellsticklive/README.md

 in Telldus Live!
 It can take a restart or two before the sensor names show correctly in Telldus Live.

-Please note: Once enablelive: true is set, but you have not set the liveuuid config option, the addon will continously display information in the addon log asking you to activate the Live connection.
-Once the liveuuid: is set, the addon works as expected.

 ## Support